Skip to main content

 Testrun

-So no need to setup fake database/apis MySQL or write mocks for them.
-Keploy automatically mocks them and, The application thinks it's talking to MySQL 😄
+No need to set up fake databases/APIs like MySQL or write mocks manually.
+Keploy automatically mocks them and the application thinks it's talking to MySQL. πŸ˜„

 We'll be running our sample application right on Linux, but just to make things a tad more thrilling, we'll have the database (MySQL) chill on Docker.
 Ready?
-Let's get the party started!🎉
+Let's get the party started!πŸŽ‰

 To establish a network for your application using Keploy on Docker, follow these steps.
 If you're using a docker-compose network, replace keploy-network with your app's docker_compose_network_name below.